Department of Justice is now the Department of Communities and Justice. Find out more >

-After the hearing has finished and the judge has made a decision, the judge will either find that:
+After the hearing has finished, the Judge will either find that:

 If you suffered a loss as a result of being sacked, your employer may be ordered to pay you compensation.
 Loss could include:

 During the hearing you must provide evidence of any loss you suffered.
 This could include: